clindforsSejsing/Camillas_studio/README.md

 221004- (javascipt, html, css and bootstrap) update with a new version due to the artist only focusing on prints and art.
 The only demand was the page to be orange/yellow and have a form that redirects emails from the page.
 Check out the result:

-You can se at webpage: www.camillasstudio.nu /CLS
+You can visit it at: www.camillasstudio.nu /CLS

  (this project is always under construction as the work with the studio is continuous when the artist needs work to be done on it).